 Green classifications like the LEED rating system have been developed to provide the total groundwork for a project to be considered sustainable.
 Global standards are important and, like LEED, need development and acceptance throughout the industry.
 The LEED rating system has achieved just that and has emerged as a leader in the sustainable construction industry.

 The establishment of a legitimate and clearly defined green industry will benefit the economy as a whole as well as people in other occupations.
 Bankers, accountants, lawyers, etc. will provide supporting services to projects.
 This raises another question; whether the providers of these supporting services should be considered green.
 If so, this would mean that they will qualify even if they have an indirect impact on environmental quality.
-Another question to consider is whether all employees of green businesses should be considered; sales, administrative, receptionist, etc. In order to maintain environment standards it is recommended that all employees should be encouraged or required to become accredited.
+Another question to consider is whether all employees of green businesses should be considered; sales, administrative, receptionist, etc. To maintain environment standards it is recommended that all employees should be encouraged or required to become accredited.